Update: Aug. 1, 2017

 Hyperlexia Manual: A Guide to Children Who Read Early

 Based on his work with Hyperlexia 1, 2 & 3 forms, Dr. Treffert and others from the Treffert Center have published Hyperlexia Manual: A Guide to Children Who Read Early.
 It provides information and guidance for parents, teachers and clinicians regarding careful diagnosis, interventions and outcome of children who read early.
-A paper on hyperlexia, which appeared in this journal here has been an often-cited article raising awareness of hyperlexia and caution about assigning an autism spectrum diagnosis in all children who read early.
+A paper on hyperlexia, which appeared in WMJ here has been an often-cited article raising awareness of hyperlexia and caution about assigning an autism spectrum diagnosis in all children who read early.
 Not all children who read early or speak late are autistic.

 Update: March 29, 2017